What's the Difference Between State and Federal Courts?

 Charged with a State or Federal Crime?
 Choose Proven Lawyers.

-At Friedman Nemecek Long & Grant, L.L.C., L.L.C., our attorneys have proven ourselves in both state and federal courts across Ohio and the U.S. Led by Attorney Ian N. Friedman, a nationally recognized defense attorney with proven results in complex cases involving state and federal crimes, our team is able to help clients navigate their unique legal journeys, explore their available options, and create defense strategies driven by insight and experience.
+At Friedman Nemecek Long & Grant, L.L.C., our attorneys have proven ourselves in both state and federal courts across Ohio and the U.S. Led by Attorney Ian N. Friedman, a nationally recognized defense attorney with proven results in complex cases involving state and federal crimes, our team is able to help clients navigate their unique legal journeys, explore their available options, and create defense strategies driven by insight and experience.
 Our extensive knowledge of the federal court system, local courts across Ohio and Ohio, and the enforcement agencies involved in criminal cases can be invaluable to helping clients effectively protect their rights during every phase of the process.